-A day in the Blue Mountains, Sydney – Wentworth Falls and Empress Falls
+A day trip to the Blue Mountains, Sydney: Wentworth Falls and Empress Falls

-I’ve never actually done a tour of the Blue Mountains, both of my experiences have been self guided (last time I went to the Blue Mountains lookout).
-I’m sure jumping on a tour would be great but it is absolutely possible to self guide yourself to and around the Blue Mountains.
-Infact doing so is a pretty cheap adventure option if you’re on a budget.
+When I wrote this post, I hadn’t done a tour of the Blue Mountains; both of my experiences had been self guided (read about the first time I went to the Blue Mountains lookout here).
+Jumping on a tour with the WMGT family was amazing, but it is absolutely possible to self guide yourself to and around the Blue Mountains.
+In fact doing so is a pretty cheap adventure option if you’re on a budget.

 Let’s face it, tours can be expensive and a lot of the time, unnecessarily so.

 The adventure I went on yesterday and am sharing in this blog post had me spend $12 AUD plus the packed lunch I took from home and a coffee en route.
 BARGAIN, right?